 Jennifer has been conducting academic research since 1999.
 Her scholarly focus is on the intersections of anthropology, genetics, and law, with particular attention to human diversity, biocultural constructions of race, and disparities in health and justice contexts.
 She earned a prestigious K99/R00 NIH "Pathway to Independence Award" from the National Human Genome Research Institute for her "Multidisciplinary Study of Race, Appearance, Ancestry, Discrimination & Prejudice" (1K99HG006446).
 Her research has addressed a wide array of emerging issues, such as DNA fingerprinting, molecular photofitting, genetic discrimination, genetic privacy, DNA ancestry testing, direct-to-consumer personal genomics, and the integration of genetic technologies in sports.
-She is an academic editor for PeerJ, a contributing editor for the Genomics Law Report, and co-chair of the ethics committee for the American Association of Physical Anthropologists.
+She has served as an academic editor for PeerJ, a contributing editor for the Genomics Law Report, co-chair of the ethics committee for the American Association of Physical Anthropologists, and a member of the Social Issues Committee for the American Society of Human Genetics..
 Jennifer's professional memberships include the American Association for the Advancement of Science, the American Society of Human Genetics, the American Association of Physical Anthropologists, and the American Association of Anthropological Genetics.

 Education and Experience